Needham, MA

 Lowell, MA

-Debra Gilbert, MA
+Debra Gilbert, LMHC

 Margaret van Bael (Meg) has worked in the mental health field for over thirty years with adults of all ages.
 Her areas of specialization include unipolar and bipolar depression, PTSD and other anxiety disorders, adult children of alcoholics, dual diagnosis (substance use disorder and mental illness), chronic illness and stress, life role transitions and issues of grief and loss.
 Since she believes that there is no such thing as “One size fits all” when it comes to mental health treatment, her style is eclectic, incorporating supportive interpersonal work, CBT, mindfulness, hypnotherapy and other modalities.
 During her academic training, she worked at the EN Rogers Memorial Veterans’ Hospital before graduating Summa cum Laude from the Salem State Graduate School of Social Work.
 Prior to joining Waltham Behavioral Health, she worked for McLean Hospital, Program of All-inclusive Care for the Elderly (PACE) and Jewish Family and Children’s Service.
 She is a member of the Private Practice Shared Interest Group of the Massachusetts National Association of Social Workers and the New England Society for Clinical Hypnosis.